By Shivansh Gupta

 This movie was never meant to be watched as it was ahead of its time and remained lost in the Doordarshan archives, telecasted just once on the national television more than twenty years ago, and then never again.

 True Picture of Hostel and College Life

-The screenwriter is the widely known author Arundathi Roy who also plays a role in the film.
-She is as usual at her witty, sexy, clever words which would have sacrilege the “pure and pious” Censor Board if it had been released in today’s time and that too with many statutory warnings .
+The screenwriter is the widely known author Arundhati Roy who also plays a role in the film.
+She is as usual at her best with her witty, sexy, clever words which would have sacrilege the “pure and pious” Censor Board if it had been released in today’s time and that too with many statutory warnings.

-The classic English Rock soundtracks in background makes it cooler.
-The messy hostels, student geniality and concord, love stories in young and naive hearts that are ordained to die as soon as their course ends makes the film closer to reality.
+The classic English Rock soundtracks in the background make it cooler.
+The messy hostels, student geniality and concord, love stories in young and naive hearts that are ordained to die as soon as their course ends make the film closer to reality.
 The film was both ahead of its time as well as timeless.

 Yamdoot rejoinders a student who has submitted an ambitious plan about a resort as “My dear donkey, have you forgotten all about orientation” and calls Annie an Animal.

-The credits too at the end of the movie has a tinge of smartness and quirk, you will ever see in Indian Cinema.
+The credits too at the end of the movie have a tinge of smartness and quirk, you will ever see in Indian Cinema.

 It is one of the rare cult classics of our country and is the next thing you should watch before you judge Indian Cinema.

 This will go definitely from me to anyone as a recommendation with a tag “must watch” and 4.8 and not 5 stars out of 5 because it takes some time to set its pace at the outset.